 Vasectomy is regarded as a simple, safe and effective form of male sterilization and is intended to be permanent (although a vasectomy reversal procedure is available).
-It is estimated that vasectomy is between 99% and 99.6% effective.
+It is estimated that vasectomy is between 99% and 99.6% effective in preventing pregnancy.
 Vasectomy can fail if a canal develops between the two ends of the vas deferens through which the sperm can travel (recanalisation).
 This occurs in less than 1% of cases.

 Diagram courtesy of EngenderHealth

 Both vasectomy techniques are performed in either a doctor’s surgery or a day-stay clinic and take approximately 30-45 minutes.
 The no-scalpel technique has been shown to produce less bleeding and discomfort, and has a lower risk of complications than the traditional technique.